City-Bureau/city-scrapers/README.md

 - version control and collaborative coding (git and Github)
 - a basic data file format (json), working with a schema and data validation
 - problem solving, finding patterns, designing robust code

-## Who are the City Bureau Documenters, and why do they want to scrape websites?

-Public meetings are important spaces for democracy where any resident can participate and hold public figures accountable.
-[City Bureau's Documenters program](https://www.citybureau.org/documenters) pays community members an hourly wage to inform and engage their communities by attending and documenting public meetings.

-How does the Documenters program know when meetings are happening?
-It isn’t easy!
-These events are spread across dozens of websites, rarely in useful data formats.

-That’s why City Bureau and ProPublica Illinois are working together with a team of civic coders to develop and coordinate a community open source project to scrape and store these meetings in a central database.

 ## Community Mission